joelcpinheiro/docker_teampass/README.md

 docker build -t apptpass:latest .
 ```

-**OBS**: Don't forget to update file docker-compose.yaml adjusting the password of MYSQL_ROOT_PASSWORD parameter and check wich is the IP of database container on extra_hosts parameter.
+**OBS**: Don't forget to update file docker-compose.yaml adjusting the password of MYSQL_ROOT_PASSWORD parameter and check wich if the IP of database container on extra_hosts parameter is correct after run docker-compose command.
+In this case the I had no another containers on this virtual machine.

 5. After Apache custom image builded, execute stack using docker-compose.yaml file with this command:
 ```